-These feelings were typical on that first night of call on a 1 or 2 week night float rotation block or the occasional Saturday overnight calls that we would have to do every once in a while.
+Blurry vision setting in; eyelids drooping just wanting to shut; difficulty communicating; and impending malaise.
+Rarely would I have any chance whatsoever to lay my head down even once.
+The films would keep on streaming in.
+These feelings were typical on that first night of call on a 1 or 2 weeknight float rotation block or the occasional Saturday overnight calls that we would have to do every once in a while.
 I dreaded those days.
-But, it is still standard for most radiology residency programs, even now.
-It is almost impossible to not have at least a few overnight shifts like the ones I just described.
+But, it is still standard for many radiology residency programs.
+It is almost impossible not to have at least a few overnight shifts like the ones I just described.

-Factors For Instituting A Night Coverage System
+Factors For Instituting A Night Float Coverage System

 Size of the Program